-\section{A Take on Constants}
+\section{A take on constants}

-Parameters, constants and variables, arise in all physical models of nature eg.~$\pi, \hbar, c...$ They are ubiquitous in equations and show up due to certain other theoretical or experimental relations used to derive those expressions.
-While variables are something which we control, we can eg.~measure the time it takes for a ball to fall over some variable distance, constants are fixed quantities out of our control.
-They take a certain value and that's it, nothing can be done about it, unless they are dimensionful and/or quantum effects play a role.
+Parameters, constants, and variables arise in all physical models of nature e.g.~$\pi, \hbar, c$...
+They are ubiquitous in equations and show up due to certain other theoretical or experimental relations used to derive those expressions.
+While variables are something which we control, we can e.g.~measure the time it takes for a ball to fall over some variable distance, constants are fixed quantities out of our control.
+They take a certain value and that is it, nothing can be done about it unless they are dimensionful and/or quantum effects play a role.

-\subsection{The Role of Units}
+\subsection{The role of units}

-Constants and variables are both usually expressed in some type of units, eg.~time can be expressed in seconds, hours, years, etc. \cite{Wall2016} These units are what is called the \emph{dimension} of the quantity and dimensional analysis plays a crucial role in physics.
-However, dimensionful constants on its own are meaningless \footnote{From now on we will restrict our focus to constants, as these will play the prominent role in this paper.
+Constants and variables are both usually expressed in some type of units, for instance time can be expressed in seconds, hours, years, etc.~\cite{Wall2016} These units are called the \emph{dimension} of the quantity and dimensional analysis plays a crucial role in physics.
+However, dimensionful constants on their own are meaningless,\footnote{From now on we will restrict our focus to constants, as these will play the prominent role in this paper.
 Hence whenever we mention parameter, it should be thought of as a constant.
-Note that the following can also be said for variables, but in this case units are necessary to relate the results to our physical world so that they do have meaning.} because the numerical value it takes depends on the units we chose to express the quantities in.
-As an example we can look at Planck's constant expressed in two different units:
+Note that the following can also be said for variables, but in this case units are necessary to relate the results to our physical world so that they do have meaning.} because the numerical value they take depend on the units we chose to express the quantities in.
+As an example we can look at the reduced Planck's constant expressed in two different units: